interactiveimmersivehq/Introduction-to-touchdesigner/GLSL/12-6-Importing-Shadertoy.md

 }
 ```

-and the main function for 'Image' should look like this:
+and the main function for `Image` should look like this:
 ```
 void main()
 {